farcasterxyz/hub-monorepo/.github/PULL_REQUEST_TEMPLATE.md

 Describe why this issue should be fixed and link to any relevant design docs, issues or other relevant items.

-## Change Type

-_Choose one of the options below by adding an `x` now or at any time before submitting for review_

-- [ ] Protocol Feature: changes the design of the hub and the protocol
-- [ ] Hub Feature: changes the design of the hub, but does not affect the protocol
-- [ ] Bugfix: solves an issue with the current implementation
-- [ ] Chore: miscellaneous improvement to the system

 ## Change Summary

 Describe the changes being made in 1-2 concise sentences.